Sparse Recovery With Integrality Constraints: The -case

 \section{The $\ell_1$-case}

-As noted earlier, if it were not for the integrality constraints, $\Pone$, $\PoneN$, $\Prob{1}{[-\u,\u]_\Z}$, $\PoneP$ and $\PonePM$ could all be reformulated as linear programs (LPs).
-Hence, from the viewpoint of integer programming, it is natural to ask under which conditions the LP relaxations of these problems (which will be denoted by $\ProbLP{1}{X}$) are guaranteed to have integral optimal solutions themselves.
-To that end, we can resort to some well-established polyhedral results often encountered in discrete and combinatorial optimization which build on the concepts of (total) unimodularity and total dual integrality; we provide several results obtained by this approach in Subsection~\ref{subsec:unimodTDIetc} below.
-A different viewpoint is taken by Keiper et al.~\cite{KeiKLP16}, who consider recovery conditions and phase transitions, but restrict to solutions in $[\0,\vones]_\R$, $[-\vones,\vones]_\R$ or $[\0,2\cdot\vones]_\R$.
+As noted earlier, if it were not for the integrality constraints, the problems $\Pone$, $\PoneN$, $\Prob{1}{[-\u,\u]_\Z}$, $\PoneP$ and $\PonePM$ could all be reformulated as linear programs (LPs).
+Hence, from the viewpoint of integer programming, it is natural to ask under which conditions the LP relaxations of these problems are guaranteed to have integral optimal solutions themselves.
+To that end, we can resort to some well-established polyhedral results often encountered in discrete and combinatorial optimization which build on the concepts of (total) unimodularity and total dual integrality.
+However, such general polyhedral integrality results do not involve the aspect of solution sparsity (or uniqueness); we ne\-vertheless provide several results obtained by this approach, but delegate this discussion to Appendix~\ref{subsec:unimodTDIetc}.

-We will briefly recall some terminology from polyhedral theory and refer to the books by Schrijver~\cite{Sch86} and Korte and Vygen~\cite{KorV12} for broad overviews and collections of classical results.
-Since the above-mentioned general polyhedral integrality results do not involve the aspect of solution sparsity, in Subsection~\ref{subsec:l1nsps}, we further give characterizations of unique recoverability of sparse integral vectors by $\ell_1$-minimization, based on extensions of the well-known nullspace condition.